Minnesota's 37th Senate district

 The Minnesota Senate, District 37, encompasses portions of Anoka County in the northern Twin Cities metropolitan area.
 It has formerly included Brown, Lac qui Parle, Lyon, Redwood, Yellow Medicine, Chippewa, Swift, Carver, Ramsey, Hennepin, Dakota, Washington, Goodhue, and Scott counties; and served Ramsey County for the longest.
 The district is currently represented by Republican Senator Warren Limmer.

 District profile

-The district stretches along the southern edge of Anoka County from the Ramsey County and Hennepin County borders, excluding the cities of Fridely, Hilltop, and Columbia Heights.
+The district stretches along the southern edge of Anoka County from the Ramsey County and Hennepin County borders, excluding the cities of Fridley, Hilltop, and Columbia Heights.

 Due to redistricting, the 37th district has been moved around various counties in the southern part of the state.
 The current iteration resulted from the 2010 redistricting by the Minnesota State Legislature, which became effective in 2012.